Kakar13/Dentelligence/README.md

 ## Installation

-To get started with HackAI2025, follow these steps:
+To get started with Dentelligence, follow these steps:

 1. **Clone the repository**:
    ```bash